-The suspect alleged of murdering 26-year-old Alexandros Antoniou in the Paphos district village of Konia in November will appear before Paphos criminal court on Thursday.
+The trial of the man suspected of having stabbed 26-year-old Alexandros Antoniou to death in the Paphos district village of Konia in November will continue March, following a decision of the Paphos criminal court on Thursday.

-The victim was then taken to the Paphos general hospital, where he died three days later.
+The victim was then taken to the Paphos general hospital, where he remained until his death almost three days later.

-The suspect was initially apprehended on the day of the murder and re-arrested on murder charges after the victim’s death.
+The suspect was arrested on the day of the murder and then re-arrested after the victim had died.

 On his arrest, the 58-year-old told the police that he had been emotionally charged during the incident, as Antoniou had previously been in a relationship with the suspect’s daughter during which problems arose.